bbazukun123/flappixieflap/README.md

 ## WIP

 - **Fullscreen Experience**: Currently working on the seamless resizing of graphics for desktop browsers and searching for ways to balance the gameplay throughout various resizing ratios.
+(Priority Order: scaleFactor & resizing listener > UI Placements > Character Placement > Obstacle placements > Background Elements)